Shispare

-Alternate forms of the name of this peak include Shispare Sar and Shisparé Sari.
+Alternate forms of the name of this peak include Shispare Sar, Shisparé Sari "Fiak Ting" فیاک ٹنگ or Tegh Sar تیغ سر (which means Sharp Head in the local Wakhi language).

 Location

 Shispare lies east of the Batura Wall, which is the highest part of the Batura Muztagh in Pakistan.

-The Hunza River curves around the southwest, west, and northwest sides of the Batura Muztagh, and Shispare towers above the western bank of the river.
+Notable neighbouring peaks include Pasu Sar to the northwest, Bojohagur Duanasir, Ultar, Hunza Peak and Ladyfinger Peak, which comprise the most southeasterly of the major groups of the Batura Muztagh.
+The Hunza River curves around the southeastern, eastern, and northeastern sides of the Batura Muztagh, and Shispare towers above the western bank of the river.
 In turn, the Hunza Valley lies in the Hunza District of Gilgit-Baltistan, Pakistan.